NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 All comparisons of serial numbers MUST use "Serial number arithmetic", as defined in [@!RFC1982]

-**Note to the DNSOP Working Group**: In this section we present three ways to provide a `serial` property with a member zone.
-The first two ways make use of a new Resource Record type: SERIAL as described in (#serialrr), (#serialrrwf) and (#serialrrpf).
-The two different ways to provide a `serial` property with the SERIAL RR are described in (#serialrr1) and (#serialrr2) respectively.
-The third way is with a TXT RR and is described in (#serialrr3).
-Additionally, https://mailarchive.ietf.org/arch/msg/dnsop/DcdnwolVVpMjQzR4gtlrLyXsYtk/ suggests reusing CSYNC instead of creating a new SERIAL rrtype.
-(That message also contains other ideas not yet fully considered by the authors.)

 ### The SERIAL Resource Record {#serialrr}

 The `serial` property value is provided with a SERIAL Resource Record.
 The Type